Sahana8866/rsahana.github.io/bc.md

 The problem can be modeled as a **graph**:
 **Nodes**: Locations or intersections.
 **Edges**: Possible roads with weights representing construction costs.
-Thus **Kruskal's** Algorithm is the best suitable.
+Since we are concerned about minimizing the cost, **Kruskal's** Algorithm is the best suitable.

 ## Code : [Kruskal's]()

-### Key Benefits
+### Key Aspects

-1. **Minimizes Total Cost**:
-    Guarantees the least expensive network by finding the MST.
-2. **Works on Weighted Graphs**:
-   Handles varying construction costs for different roads.
-3. **Scalable**:
-   Efficient for sparse graphs, common in road networks.
-4. **Simple and Modular**:
-    Easy to implement and extend for additional constraints (e.g., restricted areas).
-5. **Global View**:
-   Considers the entire graph, making it optimal for overall cost reduction.
+1. **Cost Minimization**
+   Focus on minimizing total construction costs while connecting all locations.
+2. **Full Connectivity**
+   Ensure all major locations are connected without redundant roads.
+3. **Environmental and Social Impact**
+   Avoid disruption to communities and preserve ecological areas.
+4. **Construction Feasibility**
+   Prioritize routes that are cost-effective and practical to construct.

 ### Time Complexity
 O(|E|log|E|)